 Pepperdine to Host Multiple Student-Organized Events in Recognition of Disability Awareness Week

-(DAW), a student-organized and student-staffed event designed to inform the campus
+a student-organized and student-staffed event designed to inform the campus community

 meaningful actions for students with disabilities that go beyond the week’s activities.

-Maddie Beadle, this year’s lead DAW student organizer, is a third-year student at Seaver College, majoring in political science with a minor in social work.
+Maddie Beadle, this year’s lead student organizer for Disability Awareness Week, is a third-year student at Seaver College majoring in political science with a minor in social work.
 She has hypermobile Ehlers-Danlos syndrome as well as postural orthostatic tachycardia syndrome.
 As a student with a disability, Beadle understands why awareness is so important.
 “As disabled people, it’s important to remind the rest of the Pepperdine community that we have pride, that we belong, and that we matter just as much as everyone else,” she says.
 In addition to those with more noticeable physical and mobility disabilities, “there are so many people with invisible disabilities,” she notes.

 The entire University community is invited to participate in the following Disability Awareness Week events: